zzzprojects/learn-orm/tutorials/ssis/variables.md

 User-defined variables are defined by package developers, and system variables are defined by Integration Services.

  - You can create as many user-defined variables as a package requires, but you cannot create additional system variables.
- - All the variables can be used in the parameter bindings that the Execute SQL task uses to map variables to parameters in SQL statements.
+ - All the variables can be used in the parameter bindings that the Execute SQL task uses to map variables to SQL statements parameters.

 ## Configure User-defined Variables